 Climate-friendly and climate-resilient prawn farming in Bangladesh (ECOPRAWN)

-InfoStart date: 1 April, 2022 End date: 31 December, 2026 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 21-01-KU Countries: Bangladesh Thematic areas: Agricultural production, Climate change, Economic development and value chains, Lead institution: University of Copenhagen (UCPH), Denmark Partner institutions: Danish Technical University (DTU), Aarhus, Denmark Patuakhali Science and Technology University (PSTU), Bangladesh Bangladesh Agricultural University (BAU), Bangladesh Project coordinator: Max Nielsen Total grant: 11,999,526 DKK
+InfoStart date: 1 April, 2022 End date: 31 December, 2026 Project type: Research projects in countries with extended development cooperation (earlier Window 1) Project code: 21-01-KU Countries: Bangladesh Thematic areas: Agricultural production, Climate change, Economic development and value chains, Lead institution: University of Copenhagen (UCPH), Denmark Partner institutions: Danish Technical University (DTU), Aarhus, Denmark Patuakhali Science and Technology University (PSTU), Bangladesh Bangladesh Agricultural University (BAU), Bangladesh Project coordinator: Max Nielsen Total grant: 11,999,526 DKK

 ECOPRAWN aims to analyze both climate change mitigation and adaptation of prawn farming in Bangladesh and thereby meet the theme “Sustainable development and climate change”.
 Mitigation is implemented by introduction of Integrated Multi Trophic Aquaculture (IMTA) to reduce GHG emissions from prawn farming, while adaptation focuses at making the prawn industry resilient to salt intrusion.